sp80808/recording-studio-tycoon/docs/architecture.md

 ## Overview
 This document describes the high-level architecture of the Recording Studio Tycoon game, outlining its main components, their relationships, and the overall workflow.

+## UI/UX Update: App Icon

+- The app icon and manifest have been updated to use a music symbol emoji (🎵) for a more musical and modern look.
+This change is reflected in the favicon, PWA icons, and splash/title screens.

 ```mermaid
 flowchart TD
     User[Player Interaction] --> UI[User Interface (React Components)]